 “Beauty unfolds in the becoming of a person, and it increases in us as we pass through life’s most harrowing thresholds.
 It is found in the realm of the invisible, where we share with and inspire others, it is found in time, in mindfulness and the unseen places of the heart.” -John O’Donohue

 I urge you to treat yourself with a listen.
-O’Donohue is one of my favorite poets, and you’ll find his inner landscape a breathtakingly beautiful place.
-And you may discover your own.
+As one of the world’s most beloved poets, you’ll find his inner landscape a breathtakingly beautiful place, and you may just discover your own.